imfl/data-mining/README.md

 ![demo](image/demo.gif)

-*A demo of code.
-Note how fast the optimized algorithms are compared with brutal force.
-Over 95% of computations are skipped.*
+*A demo of my code.
+Note how fast the optimized algorithms are, compared with brutal force.
+More than 95% of the computation are saved.*

-## Introducing Dynamic Time Warping Distance into Matrix Profile
+# Introducing Dynamic Time Warping Distance into Matrix Profile

 *an academic project on time series data mining*